 There are numerous reasons major corporations use reward crowdfunding.
 Key factors include that it is highly accurate field research conducted in real time.
 The same motivations that make a startup entrepreneur want to validate their idea for a new product or service before incurring costs to create it apply to Fortune 500 companies.
-A check on customer interest and demand for a new product before a retailer stocks it or a manufacturer produces it can de-risk what might otherwise be an expensive exercise in offering wider customer choice.
+Crowdfunding new products provides a check on customer interest and demand for a new product before a retailer stocks it or a manufacturer produces it can de-risk what might otherwise be an expensive exercise in offering wider customer choice.

 Another reason for crowdfunding by corporates is that it provides a public space within which people with new product or service ideas – though perhaps no experience, contacts or budget to develop them – can step forward and share them.
 Access to entrepreneurial talent is the reason many corporations support accelerator hubs, to meet and fast-track top talent.
 Providing encouragement and tools for a round of early stage crowdfunding can deliver similar contacts and benefits.